 What options do I have to pay for parking?

-• Three (3) different payment options are offered for paid parking.
+• Three (3) different payment options are available for paid parking.

 • For those who prefer, a limited number of electronic pay terminals are located in each of the three paid parking areas.
 Pay terminals accept credit cards, Visa Debit and Debit only.